TeamNCMC/histoquant/docs/main-getting-started.md

 QuPath is an "open source software for bioimage analysis".
 You can install it from the official website : [https://qupath.github.io/](https://qupath.github.io/).
 The documentation is quite clear and comprehensive : [https://qupath.readthedocs.io/en/stable/index.html](https://qupath.readthedocs.io/en/stable/index.html).

 This is where you'll create QuPath projects, in which you'll be able to browse your images, annotate them, import registered brain regions and find objects of interests (via automatic segmentation, thresholding, pixel classification, ...).
-Then, those annotations and detections can be exported to be processed by `histoquant`.
+Then, those annotations and detections can be exported to be processed by `cuisto`.

 ### Aligning Big Brain and Atlases (ABBA)
 This is the tool you'll use to register 2D histological sections to 3D atlases.
 See the [dedicated page](guide-install-abba.md).

 ### Python virtual environment manager (`conda`)
-The `histoquant` package is written in Python.
+The `cuisto` package is written in Python.
 It depends on scientific libraries (such as [NumPy](https://numpy.org/), [pandas](https://pandas.pydata.org/) and many more).
-Those libraries need to be installed in versions that are compatible with each other and with `histoquant`.
-To make sure those versions do not conflict with other Python tools you might be using (`deeplabcut`, `abba_python`, ...), we will install `histoquant` and its dependencies in a dedicated *virtual environment*.
+Those libraries need to be installed in versions that are compatible with each other and with `cuisto`.
+To make sure those versions do not conflict with other Python tools you might be using (`deeplabcut`, `abba_python`, ...), we will install `cuisto` and its dependencies in a dedicated *virtual environment*.

 [`conda`](https://docs.conda.io/en/latest/) is a software that takes care of this.
 It comes with a "base" environment, from which we will create and manage other, project-specific environments.
 It is also used to download and install python in each of those environments, as well as third-party libraries. `conda` in itself is free and open-source and can be used freely by anyone.